John P. Reitmeyer - Shipfitter 2nd Class - USS Juneau

 Continuing the Reitmeyer family

-military heritage, Commander Tom Reitmeyer's youngest son, Joseph, is a
+military heritage, Commander Tom Reitmeyer's oldest son, Peter, is a retired

 Peter's Marine Corps career began in

 December 1991.
 After basic training, he was a assigned as a Rifleman in I Company,